Quicklist: Types of Nuts and Seeds

-They grow in large bushy trees that may take 5 years to begin producing nuts.
-In terms of preparation, macadamia nuts should be shelled within 24 hours of harvest to prevent mildew.
-Macadamia nuts are a good source of vitamin A, protein, and iron, among other minerals.
+They grow in large bushy trees that may take five years to begin producing nuts.
+In terms of preparation, the nuts should be shelled within 24 hours of harvest to prevent mildew.
+Macadamia nuts are a good source of Vitamin A, protein, and iron, among other minerals.

-Almond drupes are grown on trees similarly to pecans.
+Almond drupes are grown on trees similarly to pecans and walnuts.
 While you can eat an almond fresh from the tree, its best to let them dry out for at least two weeks first to maximize flavor and minimize mold on the almond.

 8. Brazil Nuts

 Brazil nuts grow on large trees in the Amazon rainforests of Bolivia, Brazil, Venezuela, Colombia and Peru.
 The trees can take almost two decades to produce fruit which has hindered commercial domestication.

 Exporting still depends on an indigenous economy of traditional communities collecting nuts after they have fallen from the trees, which helps support the tribes and sustain the rainforest.

 Brazil nuts can be eaten raw or blanched, however they have a hard shell that needs cracked to get to the edible seed.
 They are a great source of protein, vitamins, selenium, niacin, calcium and iron.
 South Americans find many uses for the nuts in their cooking, including sauces, desserts, sorbets and smoothies.